ChristianPari/365-Days-of-Code/README.md

+<h2>Day 301-304</h2>

+Work w/ CRUD n MySQL to get a DB connection for my Java HR Directory app, routes are setup, next is creation of React FE.
+Researching more on Hibernate n Batch Processing which I'll be teaching on next week in class

 <h2>Day 299-300</h2>

 CLI version of a Java HR Directory has the major components created, next is to get MySQL setup so I can read and write to a DB!
 Doing research/practicing the syntax for SQL DBs table creation and inserting data